Yalton/Ergosphere/docs/misc_garbage.md

 ## Claude Help

-Scripts are creating their own audio players instead of just using the singleton

 Play/test Game and take notes

 Scan Anomalies on day 2 and have it show the anomalous entity, and then on day 4 anomaly explodes